J0hn-SC/J0hn-SC/README.md

 ### 👨‍💻 About Me :

-- 🔭 I’m currently studying at San Agustin National University
+- 🔭 I have studied at San Agustin National University

 - 📝 I know ...